Pantry Makeover Series: Part 5

 Assortment of spices and herbs on wooden spoons, showcasing a variety of flavors to enhance healthy cooking and meal preparation.

 It’s the grand finale of my Pantry Makeover Series!
 It’s been super fun for me to sit down and write this each week and I hope you’ve been able to walk away with some new grocery items, tips, and info to help you on your weight loss and healthy eating journey!
-To round things out, we’re going to be talking about oils, vinegars, spices, and herbs.
-Let’s start with oils.
+Don’t forget to download your Healthy Pantry Guide if you haven’t yet - it’s a list of all my healthy pantry staples and includes all of the items we’ve discussed in the Pantry Makeover Series.

 Oils